 The Florida League of Christian Schools offers PEC training which is a training for meeting the state’s beginning teacher program (new teachers from college or out of state) to acquire teacher certification with the Department of Education.
-PEC training is essential for coaching and mentoring teachers as well as a required training for interns and supervising peer teachers for educational programs and state of Florida teaching certification.
+PEC training is essential for coaching and mentoring teachers as well as required training for interns and supervising peer teachers for educational programs and state of Florida teaching certification.
 For Christian schools hiring teachers who would like to become licensed by the state of Florida, this program is required.

 The FLOCS PEC program deals with the twelve competencies required prior to professional teacher certification as well as encompasses guidelines established by the Florida Department of Education, including specific training for administration and teacher interaction, taught from a Christian perspective.
 Participants are trained to understand the domains and competencies of effective teaching.
 Skills are developed to assist in mentoring and coaching peers and pre-service teachers.
 Group activities, individual assignments, team analysis, demonstration, practice, and testing.

 Clinical Educator Training (CET)